EDI Integration for Retail Warehousing and Supply Chains

 - Lost or missing inventory

-Inventory mismatches between physical stock and system records can occur.
-Assigning a status like "Lost by the Warehouse" excludes these items from order fulfillment while allowing easy status restoration if found.
+Discrepancies between system records and physical inventory can occur.
+Assigning statuses such as “Lost by the Warehouse” removes affected items from fulfillment processes while allowing quick reinstatement if the items are located later.

 Inventory Status Categories